What We Gave Up When We Gained Abundance

 Firewood vs. Meaning

 At one point, we were running low on processed firewood of a certain size.
 In that moment, I recognized how different of an orientation to tasks this was for me, compared to my normal orientation.
-I didn’t ask “What do I need to do?” or “What’s the most meaningful thing I can right now?,” because what I needed to do was very clear: I needed to get off my ass and cut some more firewood.
+I didn’t ask “What do I need to do?” or “What’s the most meaningful thing I can do right now?,” because what I needed to do was very clear: I needed to get off my ass and cut some more firewood.

-The choice was easier and clearer, but the work was harder – and the consequences of not doing the work were much more clear.
-This is the exact opposite of my current daily activities, where the choices are harder, but the “work” is easier; furthermore, the consequences of not doing what I need to do are much less clear.
+The choice was easier and clearer, but the work was harder – and the consequences of not doing the work were much more obvious.
+This is the exact opposite of my current daily activities, where the choices are harder, but the “work” is easier; furthermore, the consequences of not doing what I need to do are much less obvious.
 This reinforced to me how much the paradox of choice is a problem that only comes with abundance; in a context in which you’re just trying to survive or maintain your resources, you don’t spend much time worrying about all the (conceptual) things that need to be done or thinking about meaning.
 You just do the things you need to do to survive.

 At the same time, many of us get caught into thinking that keeping up with the Joneses is surviving and thus continue to do the things we don’t want or need to do.
-We have two cars because we have two working adults, and both need cars.
+We have two cars because we have two working adults and both need cars.
 But cars are expensive, so we both have to work more hours, or spend more money, on those cars.
 Rarely do we ask “Do we really need this?” – instead, it’s just written off as the cost of living in our society.

 Of course, cars are an easy example.
 The size of our homes, the food we eat, the clothes we wear, and the gadgets we buy are all choices that we either make or have made for us.
 If we were more mindful of what we really needed, as opposed to those things that we think we need, we would make other choices – choices that would probably lead to a greater sum of happiness.